rickballard/CoCiviumBackUp/legacy/Civium/admin/inbox/GmailDump_20250811/originals/Civium_Regulations_RegulatoryPowerCaps_c1_20250731 (1).md

 - **20%** of deliberation session initiations (across all domains)
 - **25%** of dispute resolutions adjudicated over any rolling 12-month period

-> These caps are **dynamic** and **proportional** to total Civium volume in each category.
+> These caps are **dynamic** and **proportional** to total CoCivium volume in each category.
 They are periodically recalculated and published by the protocol’s observatory layer.

 ### 3.2.
 Emergency Exceptions